mattrajca/pymessage-lite/README.md

 	connection.close()
 	return recipients

+Any command you enter in the `sqlite3` command line tool can be wrapped with a Python API as demonstrated above.

 ## Using the Library

 To try out the library, navigate to the `pymessage_lite` directory and enter `python imessage_test.py`.
 This test script will print out all your iMessage recipients and let you display all messages exchanged with a given recipient.

 ## Compatibility

-This has been written and tested with OS X 10.11 "El Capitan".
+This project has been written on and tested with OS X 10.11 "El Capitan".
 It might stop working in future releases of OS X as iMessage evolves.